Dreads with Beads Guide + 7 Best Hairstyles

 Metallic colors

 If you’re looking for a more classic look, you’ll never go wrong with metallic colors.
-They’re usually near neutral or earthy colors, making them match well with any hair color and any clothes.
+They’re usually near neutral or earthy colors, matching well with any hair color and clothes.

 Bright colors